splattersail-games/rts-wizard/spec.md

 # Bitwizards

-This document is not yet finalised
+This document is not yet finalised.

 The intention is to explicitly define the scope of the prototype

 ## Game